 Empty-nesters again, Danielle and I realized campaigning for and being reelected as a school board was the next logical step.
 I am grateful for the opportunity to serve our community!

 Want to keep reading?
-Meet Amanda.
+Meet JUAN MANUEL.